goworkshops/k8s-example-kubedredger/EXERCISE.md

 # Exercise: Implement the Configuration Controller

-## Part 1: Understand the API Structure
+## 1: Understand the API Structure

 First, familiarize yourself with the API structure by examining the `Configuration` custom resource definition: